efontan/node-api-mocker/README.md

 ### Todos

  - Test for schemaValidator
+ - Test for fail Quote
  - Create standalone tool which generates config.json
  - Logging of the request and used parameter
- - Add in support for random error using the failureQoute
  - See what comes up

 License